kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 4. When creating a new `Workload`, the controller derives the scheduling policy from the Job's `spec.scheduling` rather than from the Job's type.
 It maps `spec.scheduling` into the `workloadbuilder` library, which applies the defaulting rules (defaulting to `Basic`, defaulting `Gang.minCount` to `parallelism`) and compiles the `Workload`.
-Per the Universal Representation principle, this happens for every eligible Job, including those that default to `Basic`.
+This happens for every eligible Job, including those that default to `Basic`.
-5. Look up `PodGroup`(s) in the Job's namespace whose `podGroup.spec.podGroupTemplateRef` is associated with the `Workload` for this Job.
-If the `PodGroup` was created by the Job controller, it has two ownerReferences: the Job controller and the `Workload` object.
+5. Look up `PodGroup`(s) in the Job's namespace whose `podGroup.spec.podGroupTemplateRef` is associated with the target `PodGroupTemplate` for this Job.
+For a root Job that template lives in the Job-owned `Workload` while a delegated non-root Job (step 1, annotation present) it is the parent's `PodGroupTemplate`.
-  - If none found, create a `PodGroup` with an ownerReference to the `Job` (`controller: true`) and another ownerReference to the `Workload`.
+  - If none found, create a `PodGroup` with a controller `ownerReference` to the `Job`.
+For a root Job, also add an `ownerReference` to the Job-owned `Workload`; for a delegated Job, link it to the parent instance named by `scheduling.k8s.io/parent-composite-podgroup` instead.
   - If exactly one, that is the `PodGroup` for this Job; no changes to its `ownerReference`.
   - If multiple PodGroups, fall back as that is not supported in alpha.
 6. Execute the existing pod-management logic to create pods, including `schedulingGroup.podGroupName`